-HRB Grade 7 Job Family (consisting of R&I IV, Services IV and Research Officer grade) on a Five year Specified Purpose Contract.
+HRB Grade 7 Job Family (consisting of R&I IV, Services IV and Research Officer grade) on a three-year, fixed-term contract.
 You can download a full job description here (PDF) and at the bottom of this webpage (PDF and MS Word).

 The Health Research Board (HRB) is a statutory agency under the aegis of the Department of Health.
 As the lead agency in Ireland responsible for supporting and funding health research, generating health information and promoting the use of evidence in policy and practice, we are motivated and inspired by our vision – Healthy people through excellent research and applied knowledge.
 Our mission is to improve people’s health and enhance healthcare delivery.
 An overview of the HRB’s objectives and activities may be found in Research, Evidence, Action: HRB Strategy 2016-2020. (www.hrbstrategy.ie)